The Emma Lazarus Institute — Est. 2023

 Board of Peace — Director of Deradicalization

 Scholar, educator, and policy practitioner.
-His work on the "Conflict to Integration" paradigm shift — published in the Journal of the Middle East and Africa — forms a core intellectual foundation of the Na'eh curriculum.
+His work on the "Conflict to Integration" paradigm shift — published in the Journal of the Middle East and Africa — forms a core intellectual foundation of the Abraham Accords Framework curriculum.
 As Director of Deradicalization at the Board of Peace, he brings the institutional infrastructure to deploy ELI's frameworks across American academia.

 Counter-Terrorism Jewish Studies ICT Herzliya Board of Peace